hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 310 grams / 11 oz.

-Rab is a specialists in down clothing and down sleeping bags and this is also evident with the Zero G jacket - a 1000 fill power down jacket.
+Rab is a specialist in down clothing and down sleeping bags and this is also evident with the Zero G jacket - a 1000-fill down jacket with ultralight Pertex® 7d Quantum fabric.

-This is one of the lightest 1000 fill power down jacket on the market.
+This is one of the lightest 1000-fill goose down jackets on the market filled with 130 grams (4.5 oz.) goose down and has been designed for mountaineers and climbers.
+The jacket features a stitch through midi channel construction, 2 zip handwarmer pockets, semi-elasticated hem and elasticated cuffs.

+Further, the jacket is also RDS Certified (Responsible Down Standard).

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Frab-zero-g-jacket-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Rab Zero G</a>